 Room with super King Size bed and en-suite bathroom with shower, tea & coffee making facilities , WiFi and a mobile phone/laptop USB charging point.
 View over the surrounding mountain tops and Loch na Claise.

 Breakfast is served in the main building between 8 am or 8:30 am.
-You have a choice of continental, full Scottish or a vegetarian breakfast.
-We use eggs from our free range hens, yoghurt & granola is home made, and the sausages, bacon haggis & black pudding as well as the jam & marmelade are local sourced.
+You have a choice of full Scottish, a vegetarian ,healthy or an Atlantic breakfast .
+We use eggs from our free range hens, yoghurt & granola is home made, and the sausages, bacon haggis & black pudding as well as the jam & marmalade are local sourced.

 What to do?